top of page

 'Hmm-seems everything is filled with darkness!’ she breathed a long breath.

-These arguments were always there between the couple.
-So many times, Ashutosh tried to pacify her but never could he succeed.
+These arguments were always between the couple.
+So many times, Ashutosh tried to pacify her but failed.
 He became acquainted with his wife’s arrogant nature.
-If she became furious, then she never hesitated to use abusive words also.
+If she became furious, she never hesitated to use abusive words.

-'That gentleman who came few days before to show his horoscope, he died in an accident.’
+'That gentleman who came a few days before to show his horoscope died in an accident.’

 'So?!
 What’s the big deal?’ she gave the statement arrogantly.